Beef tataki with simple ponzu sauce is a great Japanese dish to share with friends. Even if they don’t like Japanese they will like this.

-If you want to make consistently perfect steak – the way restaurants do – then sous vide steak is something you need to learn.
+If you want to make consistently perfect beef tataki – the way restaurants do – then sous vide is something you need to learn.
 Unless you are the absolute steak cooking ninja there is no better way.

-This isn’t trendy.
+Sous vide isn’t trendy.
 Not hipster.
 It isn’t molecular gastronomy.
-This is how how the pros do it.
+It is how how the pros do it.
 How it’s been done in fine restaurants forever.
 It’s repeatable.
+Consistent.
 It just works.
 The only thing that has changed is now you can get set up for a couple hundred bucks.
 Sound expensive?
 10 years ago it was a few grand.
 And you can do tons of stuff with it.
 It’s not just for steak.
 Eggs.
 Duck confit.
 Fish.
 Carnitas.
 Lots.

-I’m using a loose interpretation of beef tataki here to demonstrate the technique.
-Not because that’s the best way to eat sous vide steak.
-Just because I felt like Japanese for dinner.
-And it’s just a tasty dish.
 The technique is universal.
 Grilled.
 Pan-fried.
 Any way you can imagine.
 If it’s steak this is a great way to get that perfectly done from edge to edge result.
 Like the pros.
-Sous vide steak.
-It’s not crazy.
-Not hipster.
-Not trendy.
-And it’s not hard.
-Perfect.
-Pro.
-Every time.

-- 12-14 oz good quality top sirloin, cut thick.
-1½ to 2 inches is great.
+- 12-14 oz good quality top sirloin - cut 1 1/2 to 2 inches thick.
 You don't want your sear to cook the steak too much.

 - 2-3 green onions